WorkflowConversion/WS-PGRADE-Extensions/README.md

-# WS-PGRADE Workflow Conversion Portlets
+# WS-PGRADE Extensions
 ## What are these extensions?
-### The `ApplicationDatabase` Portlets
+### The `ApplicationManager` Portlet
 [WS-PGRADE] is able to communicate with several resource managers, and these managers often lack an application database of sorts.
 [UNICORE] excels in this aspect and keeps all applications registered in an _incarnation database_, but this seems to be the exception.

 This portlet lets the administrator of the [WS-PGRADE] portal to register applications, thus, extending [WS-PGRADE] by adding its own _application database_.

-## How can I build the portlets?
+## How can I build the extensions?
 First, you'll need to install some files in your local [maven] repository.
 Typically, you wouldn't need to perform a manual installation of dependencies, but at some point between the creation of this project and the release of it, one of the repositories holding required dependencies was not reachable anymore.
-Sadly, code that is not maintained by us refers to a repository that is not reachable, so we need to simulate that these dependencies were already obtained (by manuall installing them).
+Sadly, code that is not maintained by us refers to a repository that is not reachable, so we need to simulate that these dependencies were already obtained (by installing them manually).
+This step has to be done only once.

 Once you've downloaded and installed [maven], go to the `dependencies` folder and execute the following commands:

-    $ mvn install:install-file -DpomFile=unreleased.pom -Dfile=unreleased.pom
-    $ mvn install:install-file -DpomFile=externals.pom -Dfile=externals.pom
 	$ mvn install:install-file -DpomFile=portal-service.pom -Dfile=portal-service.jar
     $ mvn install:install-file -DpomFile=unicore6-api.pom -Dfile=unicore6-api.jar
+    $ mvn install:install-file -DpomFile=externals.pom -Dfile=externals.pom
+    $ mvn install:install-file -DpomFile=unreleased.pom -Dfile=unreleased.pom

-After you've installed the dependencies, run the following command to build the portlets:
+After you've installed the dependencies, run the following command to build the extensions:

     $ mvn package

 ## Is there an installation process?
 Yes.
 In fact, you need to run `sql/setupdb.sql` before installing the portlets.
 This MySQL script has been designed to work _within_ [WS-PGRADE]'s database (at the time of release, the name of this database is `guse`), this means that you have to run it on the MySQL instance that your [WS-PGRADE] runs on.

-The script will create a table and a couple of stored procedures needed for the proper functioning of the portlets.
+The script will create a table and a couple of stored procedures needed for the proper functioning of the extensions.

-This step has to be done only once.

-## How can I install the portlets?
+## How can I install the extensions?
 There are two ways in which you can deploy the portlets on a [WS-PGRADE] instance.
 Regardless of which way you choose, you need to restart the [WS-PGRADE] portal.

 ### Manually deploying the portlets